vanbumi/CodeJournal/Dreamweaver/Create first website with DW.md

 A typical Dreamweaver site has at least two parts:

-Local Folder: This is your working directory.
+* **Local Folder**: This is your working directory.
 Dreamweaver refers to this folder as your local site.
 The local folder is usually a folder on your hard drive.

-Remote Folder: This is where you store your files on the computer that is running your web server.
+* **Remote Folder**: This is where you store your files on the computer that is running your web server.
 The computer running the web server is often (but not always) the computer that makes your site publicly available on the web.

 For more information about Dreamweaver sites in general, see [Site management](https://helpx.adobe.com/dreamweaver/topics/site-management.html) in Dreamweaver Help.